Power-balancing dual-port grid-forming power converter control for renewable integration and hybrid AC/DC power systems: Introduction

-Control strategies for grid-connected dc/ac power converters are typically categorized into (i) grid-following (GFL) controls that assume a constant voltage (e.g., ac voltage magnitude and frequency) irrespective of their power injection and (ii) grid-forming (GFM) strategies that form a stable voltage.
-While this classification commonly refers to the converter ac terminal (i.e., ac-GFM and ac-GFL), it is also useful to characterize the dc terminal (i.e., dc-GFM and dc-GFL).
-In fact, the prevalent strategies in the literature today are (i) ac-GFL/dc-GFM controls that control the ac current to stabilize the dc voltage (e.g., at the maximum power point (MPPT) of a solar PV system \cite{HS+17}), and (ii) ac-GFM/dc-GFL controls such as droop-control \cite{CDA93}, synchronous machine emulation \cite{BIY14,DSF2015}, and (dispatchtable) virtual oscillator control \cite{JDH+14,GCB+19,SG+20}, that provide fast and reliable grid-support and are envisioned to replace synchronous machines as the cornerstone of future large-scale ac power systems \cite{MDH+18,LCP20}.
+The two approaches are complementary in the sense that ac-GFM/dc-GFL requires a stable dc voltage and controls the ac voltage, while ac-GFL/dc-GFM require a stable ac voltage and control the dc voltage.
 While ac-GFL control cannot operate without sufficient ac-GFM resources \cite{MSV+19} and is vulnerable to grid disturbances \cite{NERC17}, ac-GFM/dc-GFL control fails if the converter dc voltage is not tightly controlled by a power source \cite{TGA+20}.
-Thus, at present, a mix of ac-GFL/dc-GFM and ac-GFM/dc-GFL control is needed to operate emerging power systems that contain renewable generation as well as a mix of high-voltage ac and high-voltage dc (HVDC) transmission \cite{GO+21}.
+Thus, at present, a mix of ac-GFL/dc-GFM and ac-GFM/dc-GFL control is needed to operate emerging power systems that contain renewable generation as well as a mix of high-voltage ac and HVDC transmission \cite{GO+21}.
+The resulting complex heterogeneous system dynamics pose significant challenges for system operation and stability analysis.

-Instead, in this work we aim to unify the converter control and overcome the limitations of ac-GFL control by employing a control that simultaneously forms the converter ac and dc voltage (i.e., dual-port GFM) while ensuring power balancing between the ac and dc terminals.
-Dual-port GFM operation is an often overlooked feature of the controls discussed in \cite{CBB+2015,MDPS+17,AJD18} that emulate the second-order angle dynamics of synchronous machines.
-Hybrid angle control \cite{TAD2020} combines the emulation term from \cite{AJD18} with a voltage phase angle damping term that cannot be directly implemented in practice and analyzes a single converter connected to an infinite bus.
-Finally, the stability analysis in \cite{MDPS+17,AJD18,TAD2020} assumes that every converter is connected to a controllable dc power source that implements proportional dc voltage control.

-In contrast, we consider complex multi-machine multi-converter power systems with ac and dc transmission.
-Conceptually, standard ac-GFM/dc-GFL or ac-GFL/dc-GFM strategies control the converter as a stiff voltage source on its GFM terminal that responds to imbalances.
-In contrast, we propose a power-balancing dual-port GFM control that ties the ac frequency and dc voltage together to propagate power imbalances to power sources anywhere in the ac and dc networks (see Fig.~\ref{fig:imbalance}).
-The power-balancing dual-port grid-forming control strategy combines the well-understood first-order angle dynamics of standard active power - frequency ($P_\ac-f$) droop control \cite{CDA93} with a dc voltage - frequency ($v_\dc-f$) droop term inspired by \cite{CBB+2015,MDPS+17,AJD18} that translates the signals indicating power imbalance in ac and dc networks (i.e., the ac frequency and dc voltage deviation) to each other.